Using analytics to improve your website.

 It’s easy to get lost in Google Analytics, especially when you’re not using it regularly.
 We use a reporting software called Agency Analytics to create custom reports that pull data directly from Google Analytics.
-Using this software, we can work together to determine which metrics are important to your business, and send you custom reports every month that highlight what you’re focusing on.
-We’ll also set up with a custom dashboard that you can log into whenever’s convenient, so you can see the data you’re most interested in, in real time.
+Using this software, we can work together to determine which metrics are important to your business, and send you monthly custom reports highlighting what you’re focusing on.
+We’ll also set up with a custom dashboard that you can log into whenever’s convenient, so you can see the data you’re most interested in, in real-time.

 A keyword and competitor research tool, similar to Ahrefs and Moz Pro.
 It allows us to dive deeper into your current organic and paid traffic, backlinks, competitors, keywords and position in search, site audits, and more.
-This is a great platform to help with growing traffic and optimizing your website.
+This is a great platform to help grow traffic and optimize your website.

 A powerful CRM platform that connects the sales, marketing, content management and customer service aspects of your business.
 You can integrate your Google Analytics account with HubSpot to draw on your analytics data and put it to use in your marketing funnel.
 HubSpot has integrations for just about everything and can even be used to manage your social media, your contact forms, landing pages and more.

 A free tool (powered by Google) that analyzes the popularity of top search queries in Google Search.
 This tool is great for making comparisons between two searches to see which is more popular and to see how search interest has changed over time.

 Google Search Console

 Also powered by Google, this free platform helps you monitor your site’s presence in Google Search results and provides opportunities for improvements in site speed (along with Google’s PageSpeed Insights tool), mobile friendliness and core web vitals.
 It also provides insights into your website links and has tools for submitting new sitemaps and update requests.